nhatminh/nhatminh.github.io/_pages/about.md

 - A lecturer at  Vietnam - Korea University of Information and Communication Technology (VKU) - The University of Danang, Vietnam
 - A collaborator with multiple research groups:
   - Networking Intelligence Lab, Kyung Hee University, Korea (Multimodal Federated Learning)
-  - SPACHES lab at University of South Florida, USA (Medical Imaging Research
+  - SPACHES lab at University of South Florida, USA (Medical Imaging Research)
-  - UCLab Kyung Hee University, Korea (Intelligent Medical System research)